wagtail/wagtail/docs/getting_started/tutorial.md

 ### Overriding Context

-There are a couple of problems with our blog index view:
+With a keen eye, you may have noticed problems with our blog page:

-1. Blogs generally display content in _reverse_ chronological order
+1. Our blog orders the post in chronological order, generally blogs display content in _reverse_ chronological order.
-2. We want to make sure we're only displaying _published_ content.
+2. All content is currently displayed, we want to make sure only _published_ content is displayed.

-To accomplish these things, we need to do more than just grab the index page's children in the template.
+To accomplish these things, we need to do more than grab the index page's children in the template.
 Instead, we'll want to modify the QuerySet in the model definition.
 Wagtail makes this possible via the overridable `get_context()` method.

 Modify your `BlogIndexPage` model like this:

 ```python
 class BlogIndexPage(Page):